The Most Comfortable Sleeper Sofas, According To Reviewers

 The Best Bang For Your Buck: Nantwich Channel Tufted Convertible Sofa

-Most quality sleeper sofas are well over a thousand dollars.
+Most quality sleeper sofas are at high price points, well over a thousand dollars.
 That's because they come complete with a mattress, which drives up the price as well as the demand.
 The Nantwich Channel Tufted Convertible Sofa features a problem-solving design, so you can get a sleek sofa and a comfortable bed for your guests — all for under $300.

 Instead of a mattress, the couch cushions fold out flat to give you a twin-size sleeping area.
 For that reason, this pick is more of a sofa bed — but it's this unique feature that saves you hassle and money when accommodating your company.
 And the split-back design lets you choose between three positions — sitting, lounging, and sleeping.
 As the description says, “This means that you can be sitting to read your favorite book on one side while your best friend is laying down on the other side for an afternoon nap.”